fredlcore/BSB-LAN/README.md

 The forum thread that led to the development of this interface can be found ![here](http://forum.fhem.de/index.php?topic=29762.new;topicseen#new).<BR>
 (Forum is in German, but several members speak English)

 Some interface kits from a collective order are still available, fitting directly on the Arduino Mega 2560.
-Contact bsb (ät) code-it.de if you are interested.
+Contact bsb (ät) code-it.de if you are interested (German or English).

 <img src="https://github.com/fredlcore/bsb_lan/blob/master/BSB_lan/schematics/BSB-Board.jpg" size="50%">